 Secretlab MAGNUS: Price and availability

 Secretlab's Magnus desk is available from Secretlab.co.
 Thanks to their direct pricing, you'll never find it cheaper anywhere else.
 It is available in the U.S, the UK and Europe, Australia and New Zealand, and a host of countries in Asia, including Singapore, Japan, and South Korea.

 Prices start at $499 for the 59-inch model (there is only one size).
 You can add a MAGPAD Desk Mat to that package, an optional but essential extra that comes for just $39 when you bundle it.
 It is definitely worth doing.
 There are more expensive versions, such as a Dark Knight version and a couple of Esports editions.

 There is also a $44 cable management bundle, or you can buy the magnetic anchors, sheaths, and fastening straps separately from $13-$29.
-Other accessories include an RGB strip ($59), magnetic bumpers ($19), and a magnetic headphone hanger ($25).
+Other accessories include an RGB strip ($59, $79 for the smart version), magnetic bumpers ($19), and a magnetic headphone hanger ($25).
 It comes with a 5-year warranty and a 49-day refund/return policy (fees apply), and shipping isn't free.